awesome-panel/awesome-panel/docs/packages/awesome-panel-extensions/designer.md

 5. Run or debug the file from the IDE or terminal.
 6. Navigate to [http://localhost:5007](http://localhost:5007) in your browser.

-That it.
+That is it.
 Now you can start the develop and test cycle.

 - Change your code in the Editor.
 - Click *reload* in the Designer.